Mission Statement

 In 1986 the school began in a community hall, located in the Happy Valley neighborhood, with a kindergarten and first grade.
 In 1988 WHWS purchased the historic Geneva School (founded in 1891).
 Since then, the campus has undergone dramatic improvements and growth.

 In 1998 a capital campaign culminated with a new building that provided four new classrooms.
-By 2000 an addition to the new building was completed which added a beautiful performing arts hall and two more classrooms.
+By 2000 an addition to the new building was completed, which added a beautiful performing arts hall and two more classrooms.
 The campus was further expanded in 2007 through the purchase of the home that is now another Early Childhood center.
 Recent improvements include solar panels on the roof of the original Geneva School building, a teaching garden located on the early-childhood property, and the remodel of Foxwood Cottage to accommodate the After School Care and Practical Arts Programs.

 Waldorf Philosophy